jotavare/jotavare.github.io/docs/x86_assembly_nasm/first_program.md

 ----

 ### **Starting Execution**
-- Use the `global _start` directive to declare the entry point of your program.
+- Use the `global _start` directive to declare the entry point of the program;
-- Define a label `_start:` to mark the beginning of the program execution.
+- Define a label `_start:` to mark the beginning of the program execution;

 ```c
 global _start